Is It Safe to Travel to Bali with the Volcano Erupting?

 As you can see, essentially, unless you’re within 15km of the volcano, or in a valley that starts near the top of the volcano, it’s safe to travel to that bit of Bali.
 Ubud is 30km from Agung; Canggu is about 60km; Kuta is about 70km; the Bukit peninsula is even further.

 Out of the typical tourist destinations, Tulamben, for diving, is unsafe: I would be cautious about visiting Amed for fear of road blockages, although with such great diving AND volcano views, it’s highly tempting.
 Sidemen and Candidasa are considered safe: Sidemen also offers incredible views if Agung’s next act is more photogenic than apocalyptic.
 If climbing Agung or diving Tulamben are must-dos for you in Bali, however, now is probably not the time to book a holiday, although many tourists are finding Agung makes an amazing selfie backdrop.
 (See this post for where to get the best views of the volcano.)

 2: How Key Is It That You Get Back to Work on Time?

-So: if you’re a surgeon, a fertility doctor, a head teacher, self-employed in a sector where you need to be physically present to earn money or likely to be fired if you don’t come back to work on time, then I’d either not travel to Bali or I’d aim to fly home with two days’ holiday in hand, leaving time to get to an open airport.
+So: if you’re a surgeon, a fertility doctor, a head teacher, self-employed in a sector where you need to be physically present to earn money or likely to be fired if you don’t come back to work on time, then I’d either not visit or plan travel to Bali through an airport that can be reached by various different connections, and leave at least a day in hand to reach that airport.
 If you’re in a normal job, let alone a job that allows you to work from home, then, hell, I’d take the risk.

 3: Do You Have Serious Respiratory Problems?